triton-inference-server/tutorials/Triton_Inference_Server_Python_API/README.md

 #### Included Models

-The default build includes a `identity` model that can be used for exercising basic operations including sending input tensors of different data types.
+The `default` build includes an `identity` model that can be used for exercising basic operations including sending input tensors of different data types.
 The `identity` model copies provided inputs of `shape [-1, -1]` to outputs of shape `[-1, -1]`.
 Inputs are named